konne88/bagpipe/started.md

     cat example.tar | docker run -i konne/bagpipe verify atla

 The above command assumes an installation of docker.
 Docker installation instructions are provided [here][DOCKER].
+You may have to run `docker` as root.
 I promise installing and understanding docker doesn't take long, and it will be beneficial even if you won't end up using Bagpipe.

 Bagpipe first downloads some resources (this takes a while for the first time you start Bagpipe), and then verifies the "no martian" policy for the Atlanta `atla` router of Internet2 (replace `atla` with `all` to verify the policy for all routers of Internet2).
 The output of Bagpipe should contain: